 * Clear and consistent rules about what is allowed and what is not allowed.

 * Socialization with other friendly and balanced dogs - It’s not always easy to set up play dates with other dogs, but you can always take your dog with you when you visit friends who have dogs.
 It’s easy for us humans to forget that our dog is a dog, and that most dogs love to be around other members of their own species.
-(Note: When you introduce your dog to other dogs, be sure to look for signs of pushy or aggressive behaviors and prevent them, whether it's coming from your own dog or the other dog.)
+(Note: If your dog is not comfortable with other dogs, there's no reason to force him to hang out with other dogs.
+If your dog likes other dogs, you should still avoid pushy or aggressive dogs, because it can make your dog dislike dogs in general.)

 * Exposure to and positive experiences with common aspects of daily life, such as strangers (men & women), children, babies, stairs, bicycles, vacuum cleaners, ocean, bathing, riding cars, nail-clipping, ear cleaning, etc. Early exposure to these things in a positive way will prevent fearfulness and anxiety in the future.